- What is Methadone?

 - Liquid: Methadone maintenance clinics most frequently, if not regularly, use liquid consumption.

-What Are The Side Effects Of Methadone?
+Side Effects Of Methadone

 While there’s no set amount of time you’ll take methadone to treat addiction, doctors state that it should be a limited period of time.
 When you take methadone drugs to treat people overcome or quit their use of heroin or other opiates addiction special care should be taken.
-Because, when you began to consume methadone for a long period of time it may affect your system and also develops tolerance level of accepting it, indicating that higher quantities of the drug are required to produce the equal force and it works by reducing the pain attention center in the brain and then will automatically become addicted to this drug which can even lead to death.
+Because, when you began to consume methadone for a long period of time it may affect your system and also develops a tolerance level of accepting it, indicating that higher quantities of the drug are required to produce the equal force and it works by reducing the pain attention center in the brain and then will automatically become addicted to this drug which can even lead to death.
 Right now, let us discuss the common methadone side effects and serious methadone side effects

-Common Methadone side effects:
+Common Methadone Side Effects:

 - Irregular menstrual periods